 Gallery II: More Random High Resolution Photos Of The Sherman With Comments.
 I Plan On Going Through Books To Confirm The Captions On Some Of These.
 I Know I’ve Seen Most Of Them In Zaloga’s Armored Attack Books.

-M4A3 75w, late 44 early 45 somewhere in Europe.
+In this very nice Signal Corps photo an M4A3 75w, late 44 early 45 somewhere in Europe.
 This tank also has the M1 dozer blade kit installed.
 The Sherman, burned out in the background, is also an M4A3 75w.
 There is an M32 in the background and several Half tracks.
 The tank appears to be from the 8th Armored Division, 36th Tank Battalion, and it’s tank C17, probably one of the HQ platoon tanks.
 This is based off the markings on the gun mantlet.
+Note all the junk on the front of the tank, a como wire reel, a oil lantern, and some other things I can’t make out.

 This one is another M4A3 75w, the caption says hurtgen 1944, but is wrong.
 The tank is with the 746th Tank battalion, they are attaching ‘corduroy logs’ logs wired together, to the front of the tank.
 This was on the Roer front, December of 44. it was very muddy.
-The infantry in the picture of from the 39th infantry, 9th Division.
+The infantry in the picture are from the 39th infantry, 9th Division.
 The 746th would be supporting them on offensive operations, this was the first day.
 Oddly, this tank lacks duck bill end connectors, and they would help with the mud.
+The logs on the front hull would be used to get the tank unstuck from the mud.

-This huge image is an M4 and M10, photo caption says Aachen 1944.
+This huge image of a M4 and M10, photo caption says Aachen 1944.
 The M4 is with the 745th Tank Battalion.
 This photo was taken on October 20th.
 The Germans surrendered the next day when an M12 155mm Gun Motor Carriage was brought in to shell the Germans command bunker at point blank range.
 The M12 used the M4 chassis.
+The tracks on the M4 look almost worn out, and everything on the back is wrapped in tarps, other than the ration boxes.
+The tank is also wet from recent rain.

 Yanks and Limeys in one place!!
 M4A3 75w, and some kind of Churchill.
 This was a rare occurrence, the two nations working so close.
-This was units of the US 9th Army and British 21st Army Group, in January of 45, near Brachelan
+This was units of the US 9th Army and British 21st Army Group, in January of 45, near Brachelan. note the use of white tarps as snow camouflage.

 This huge image is of a small hatch M4 75, with a lot of infantry around it.
 On closer inspection, the tank is an for sure an M4, and it’s named Jinx, and the troops on the ground around the tank and are colored.
 The tank is also carrying spare ammo and some of the Doughs gear.
 With the help of Russ Amott, we now know this tank is with the 754th Tank Battalion and troops are with the 24th Infantry, and the location is Bougainville Island, one of the northern most islands in the Solomon Islands, in the Pacific, so my MTO guess was way off!
 Thanks again Russ for the photo caption help!